 By taking the water out responsibly we’re able to put loads more working molecules in a vegicapsule, of course it also prevents bacterial degradation so we don’t use -and you can’t react adversely to- stabilisers.

 Aloeride gives you the 0.5% working (beta-linked polysaccharide) molecules because they work the magic, notably the orchestration of the other molecules.
-The 99.5% water is just the medium that enables movement from A to B (true within soil, within any plant, within any mammal).
+Aloe’s 99.5% water is just the medium that enables movement from A to B (true within soil, within any plant, within any mammal outside its cells).
 Water is not what aloe vera’s many accolades are based upon, otherwise water would have received that same praise.
 Deliriously simple isn’t it.